beproud/bpnotify/docs/en/source/backends/model_backend.rst

 .. class:: beproud.django.notify.backends.model.ModelBackend

-The model backend sends notifications by saving themy in the database using the :class:`Notification <beproud.django.notify.models.Notification>` model.
+The model backend sends notifications by saving them in the database using the :class:`Notification <beproud.django.notify.models.Notification>` model.

 The model backend supports retrieving notifications via the